Who is off to Thailand soon and has no idea what to do in Krabi? I feel you!

 Below are some of my favorite spots, but you can read more about where to stay in Krabi here.

 1. Blue Juice Guesthouse

 Blue Juice Guesthouse is simple and inviting with an on-site restaurant, for an enjoyable dining experience.
 It has a total of 7 rooms, all filled with a range of amenities for a pleasant stay.
 The location is ideally placed next to the river and the night market

 2. Ao Nang Cliff Beach Resort

 Ao Nang Cliff Beach Resort is a beautiful modern resort with a large infinity swimming pool and gym.
 Rooms offer a beautiful view of the hills and within proximity are a wide range of eating options.

 3. Railay Viewpoint Resort

 Railay Viewpoint Resort … the name says it all, this resort offers panoramic views of the ocean, includes a pool and a sun deck.
-It also includes a restaurant and bar, with sightseeing attractions in just walking distance.
+It also includes a restaurant and bar, with sightseeing attractions within just walking distance.

 4. Tonsai Bay Resort

 The Best Time To Visit Krabi

 Finding out what to do with your Krabi itinerary is excellent and all, but what about when to go?
 The best time to visit Krabi can be a bit tricky as everyone wants nothing but perfect weather, but those “golden” months will also be the busiest and most expensive.

 When Do I Think The Best Time to Visit Krabi Is?